Post Insurance Payments

 Copay listed did not match charge history (CPT #####)

-Partner double-checks the copay amount attached to the visit.
-If the amount reported by the carrier does not match the amount stored in Partner, the item will drop to the Manual Report.
+PCC double-checks the copay amount attached to the visit.
+If the amount reported by the carrier does not match the amount on the visit charge in your PCC system, the item will drop to the Manual Report.

 Patient Had Secondary Insurance